Wine detail

 Cabernet Sauvignon

-In the heart of its drinking window (2018–2026).
+At Peak: in the heart of its drinking window (2018-2026).

-Right now: At fifteen years old in 2026, the wine is at the back edge of its peak.
+At fifteen years old in 2026, the wine is at the back edge of its peak.
 The originally bright acidity and structured tannins have polished into mature integration; the fruit has shifted from primary cherry into the dried-cherry, leather, forest-floor secondary register that defines mature Bordeaux-style wines.
 The drinking window closes around 2029, which means: drink it now or in the next two to three years.
 There is no benefit to holding longer.

-Tasting Note
+Tasting note

 Garnet at the core with significant brick at the rim, signaling fifteen years of evolution.
 The nose opens with red cherry and brambleberry, layered with holiday spice, dried tobacco, dark chocolate, caramel, and the early forest-floor and leather notes that come with mature Cabernet.
 The palate is rich on entry, with round mature tannins now fully integrated, bright lifting acidity (a signature of the cool 2011 vintage), and a dense, lingering mid-palate.
 The finish is long, savory, and shows the structural backbone Spring Mountain is known for, with the fruit playing a supporting role to the developing secondary complexity.

-The 2011 Vintage
+The 2011 vintage

 2011 was an exceptional outlier vintage in Napa Valley: cool, late, and rainy.
 Heavy spring rains delayed budbreak, persistent fog kept summer temperatures down, and harvest extended into October under threat of late rainfall.
 Many producers struggled.
 Those who picked carefully and let fruit hang for full phenolic ripeness made wines of unusually bright acidity, lower alcohol, and a more European character than typical Napa releases.
 The vintage is often called the most classical of recent Napa years.
 Spring Mountain District, a hillside appellation, benefited from elevation and drainage that managed the moisture better than valley-floor sites.